hollylessthan/Generating-Keywords-for-Google-Ads/README.md

 || Methodologies

-First, I build a list of words that the customers may type in an searching engine.
+First, I built a list of words that the customers may type in an searching engine.
 The customers I targeted here are the one favorate low-cost product.

 Then, I combined the keywords with the product names to create a keyword list.
 Also, I converted it into a pandas DataFrame.